LegoTypes/ha-synthetic-sensors/README.md

 For detailed implementation examples, API documentation, and integration patterns, see the [Integration Guide](docs/Synthetic_Sensors_Integration_Guide.md).

-The package provides a clean public API:
+The package provides a public API:

 - **StorageManager** - Manages sensor set storage and configuration
 - **SensorSet** - Handle for individual sensor set operations